Where to Eat the Best Breakfast in Raleigh (17 Local Hot Spots)

 Couple sitting at a booth in a diner eating breakfast

 Looking for breakfast in downtown Raleigh in a historic setting?
-Mecca holds the title as the oldest of the Raleigh restaurants, founded by Greek immigrants in 1930.
-The historic setting oozes nostalgia with red stools along a long counter, a black and white checkered floor, and heavy wooden booths.
+Mecca holds the title as the oldest of the restaurant in Raleigh, founded by Greek immigrants in 1930.

 Breakfast diner with booths, table sand chairs